How to Make Your Own DIY Painting Canvas — Easy Step-by-Step Guide

 6. 6

-Move to the opposite side of the frame and pull the fabric tightly across the front, then staple it to the back of the frame.
-Repeat this process for the remaining two sides, ensuring even tension.
+Move to the opposite side of the frame and pull the fabric tightly across the front, then staple it to the back of the frame, again starting from the center.
+The key here is to create even tension; the fabric should feel drum-tight across the entire surface.
+Repeat this process for the remaining two sides, ensuring consistent tension across all edges.

 Step 6: Move to the opposite side of the frame and pull the fabric tightly across the fr